 This is a similar scenario of what goes on in the body when you don’t have full range of motion, but your tendons need to move in awkward ways to get unstuck.
-This is one reason we see so many Achilles injuries for runners.
+This is one reason we see the common problem of Achilles pain while running.

 Flexibility is PASSIVE